 Wrong.
 Perhaps you can get the hardware in place, but there’s the vexing issue of software.
 Something important goes missing when you smash Earth into dust: you lose the information and the embodied software that was embedded in the world’s behaviors.
 An Earth-amount of matter with no high-level programs running on it is like a powerful new computer with no programs on the hard drive.

 Ah, says the VR true believer, what if the nanomachines first copy all the patterns and behaviors embedded in Earth’s biosphere and geology?
 What if they copy the forms and processes in every blade of grass, in every bacterium, in every pebble, and so on?

 But, come on, if you want to smoothly transform a blade of grass into some nanomachines simulating a blade of grass, then why bother pulverizing the blade of grass at all?
 After all, any object at all can be viewed as a quantum computation!
 The blade of grass already is an assemblage of nanomachines emulating a blade of grass.
 To the extent that you can realize an accurate VR world, the exercise becomes pointless.

 Just as she is, Nature embodies superhuman intelligence.
 She’s not some piece of crap to tear apart and use up.

-By the way, I have written a full-length essay expanding on some of these topics; it’s called “The Great Awakening,” and will appear in Asimov’s SF magazine in August, 2008, and in the anthology Year Million, edited by Damien Broderick, out from Atlas Books in August, 2008 as well.
+By the way, I have written a full-length essay expanding on some of these topics; it’s called “The Great Awakening,” and you can read it free online.
+It appeared in Asimov’s SF magazine in August, 2008, and in the anthology Year Million, edited by Damien Broderick, from Atlas Books in August, 2008.